SignorMercurio/limner/README.md

 cat nginx/deploy.yml | lm tr -i yaml -o json
 ```

-You can always omit `-i yaml` as long as the format of input is YAML.
+You can always omit `-i yaml` as long as the format of input is YAML (or looks like YAML).
+The same is true for other formats.

 ![YAML->JSON transformation](img/yml2json.png)